COVID-19 VACCINE Facts, Information

 We have noted that different health systems in our region are approaching the process of resuming operations in different ways and at different speeds.
 At Security Family Medicine our approach is safety considerations first.
 We understand that our approach may result in frustration for some, and as always we value your trust in our process and our intent.
 As the situation is dynamic, we must remain flexible and ready to adjust our actions quickly.
 Complaints about local, regional, State, and Federal response to the COVID19 pandemic as well as concerns about insurance and access to care should be addressed to your government representatives.

-Another restriction in COVID19 RNA test availability is being realized as case numbers increase rapidly across the country.
-While we do not have the ability to test everyone for a COVID carrier state, the stringent application of qualifying symptoms for testing has been relaxed.
-Symptoms of fever, shortness of breath, cough, loss of smell or taste, abdominal pain, diarrhea, chills, unexplained rashes, blood clots, confusion, and excessive sleepiness have all now been linked with various strains of the novel CORONAVIRUS that causes COVID19.
+Symptoms of fever, shortness of breath, cough, loss of smell or taste, abdominal pain, diarrhea, chills, unexplained rashes, blood clots, confusion, and excessive sleepiness are all linked with various strains of the novel CORONAVIRUS that causes COVID19.
 If you have any of these symptoms, or develop any other symptoms that are unexplained, please call our office for instructions.
 A reminder: if you have symptoms concerning for COVID and have been tested but your test is negative, you should still follow instructions for quarantine.
 It is estimated that 30% of people who actually have COVID19 will test negatively.
-In addition, the CDC has recently extended the recommended refrain-from-contact duration to be at least 10 days from onset of symptoms, at least 3 days without a fever, AND at least 3 days of improving symptoms.
+Quarantine for symptoms requires refrain-from-contact duration to be at least 7 days from onset of symptoms, at least 24 hours without a fever, AND at least 3 days of improving symptoms.
+Quarantine for exposure requires at least 10 days of refrain-from-contact.

 For more information, please visit the following websites: